forest degradationdeforestationselective loggingSARtime series

 AI/deep learning: Machine learning models trained on known degradation events are improving automated detection rates.

 Integration: Combining optical time series, SAR biomass monitoring, and high-resolution gap mapping creates a multi-evidence approach where each method compensates for others' weaknesses.
+Knowing the forest type being watched sharpens every one of these methods, since expected trajectories differ between a conifer plantation and a tropical broadleaf stand — and running the comparison as a repeated change-detection task is what turns single observations into a monitoring record.

 The distinction between deforestation and degradation isn't just a technical classification issue — it determines whether the full scope of human impact on forests is visible or hidden.
 Making degradation visible from space is essential for honest carbon accounting, effective forest governance, and meaningful progress on climate and biodiversity commitments.